RiyaHablani/color-picker-chrome-extension/README.md

      git clone https://github.com/RiyaHablani/color-picker-chrome-extension.git
      ```

-2. **Open Google Chrome**:
+2. **Open Browser**:
-   - Launch Google Chrome on your computer.
+   - Open Google Chrome or Microsoft Edge on your computer.

 3. **Navigate to Extensions**:
    - Open Chrome’s settings by clicking the three vertical dots (menu) in the top-right corner of the browser.